 The Danish Institute for Sports Studies uses data processors for operating its websites, databases etc. The Danish Institute for Sports Studies has made agreements with all its external data processors that store personal data on the institute’s behalf.

-If the Danish Institute for Sports Studies has registered your personal data, you have – according to the General Data Protection Regulation and the Danish Data Protection Law – the right to request access into data processed about you.
+If the Danish Institute for Sports Studies has registered your personal data, you have – according to the General Data Protection Regulation – the right to request access into data processed about you.
 Furthermore, you have the right to require correction or deletion of information that is erroneous or misleading.
 You also have the right to withdraw your consent for processing your personal data.

 For questions and inquiries about how the Danish Institute for Sports Studies processes your personal data, you can contact: